dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 <div id="section5"></div>
 ### 5. Ready Tab
-The ready tab contains all of the functions needed for the robot's live video streaming, manual controlling, and localization, which is very important for the Plan tab.
+Within this tab, you will find all the functions for managing the robot's live video streaming, manual controlling, and localization, which is essential for the Plan tab.

 <div id="section5_1"></div>
 #### 5.1 Live video streaming